Warren J. North: Biography

 North attended night school at Case Institute of Technology, from which he received a Master of Science degree in theoretical aeronautical engineering in 1955.
 He was then awarded an American Institute of Aeronautics and Astronautics fellowship to study at Princeton University, earning a second Master of Science degree in applied aeronautical engineering in 1957.
 He was Assistant Chief of the Aerodynamics Noise Branch from 1955 to 1959.

 The National Aeronautics and Space Administration (NASA) absorbed NACA when it was formed in 1958, and North was selected to interview and evaluate the astronauts who became the Mercury Seven.
-He was transferred to Robert R. Gilruth's Space Task Group at the Langley Research Center in Virginia, and moved to the Manned Spacecraft Center (MSC) in Houston, Texas, where he was Chief of the Flight Crew Support Division from 1962 to 1971.
+He was transferred to Robert R. Gilruth's Space Task Group at the Langley Research Center in Virginia, and moved to the Manned Spacecraft Center (MSC) in Houston, Texas, where he was Chief of the Flight Crew Operations Division from 1962 to 1971.

 North participated in the selection of the second, third, fourth and fifth groups of astronauts, and oversaw the development of simulators for astronaut training.
 His division consisted of about three hundred people, who were divided into three groups: Simulation, Crew Integration, and Flight Planning.
 He was awarded the NASA Exceptional Service Medal in 1969.
 From 1971 to 1985, he was the Assistant Director for Space Shuttle.

 North retired from NASA in 1985.
 He built his own plane and continued to fly.
 His aunt, Romalda Spalding, the author of the Spalding Method, a method of teaching children to read, asked him to establish a non-profit foundation to educate teachers in her method.
 This would occupy him for the next 26 years.

 North died on 10 April 2012.
 He was survived by his wife Mary, and children, James, Mary, and Susan.